athento/athento-imaging/docs/manuals/lines_detection_p.md

 ###Common arguments

+These are some of the main arguments used in this module:

     - input_file: the path to the image or directly the image to perform lines operations on it.
     - lines: a list of lines.